Volunteer Opportunities : AIRBORNE Raptors

 How do I become a volunteer?

-New wildlife volunteers learn through apprenticeship with staff and experienced volunteers.
+New raptor volunteers learn through apprenticeship with staff and experienced volunteers.
 Topics covered in training include:

 - Making positive contact with the public